 For authentic Italian fare, stop by neighborhood spot Di Rosani’s Italian Restaurant and Wine Bar.
 This cozy eatery specializes in sumptuous Italian dishes, from linguine and chicken cacciatore to cannoli.

-Other dining options include Villa’s Grill, which serves up delicious Brazilian churrasco, sides, and cocktails in stylish surroundings.
+Other dining options include Villa’s Grill, which serves up delicious Brazilian churrasco, sides, and salads in vintage surroundings.
 And don’t miss out on Sapp Sapp, a local hot spot specializing in Thai and Laotian cuisine where you can go the extra spicy route and end up on the King of the Hill Wall immortalizing your accomplishment.

 The Heritage District is home to some of Irving’s very best events every year.
 Bring your significant other out for some dinner and shopping for the Heritage District’s First Friday Date Night where you can dine at one of the area’s best restaurants and shop at a number of boutiques and shops that stay open with later hours.